rlemaitre/rlemaitre.github.io/content/Articles/adhd/hacking-adhd-strategies-for-the-modern-developer.md

 ---
-{"publish":true,"permalink":"/Articles/adhd/hacking-adhd-strategies-for-the-modern-developer.md","title":"Hacking ADHD – Strategies for the Modern Developer","created":"2025-06-22T11:38:51+02:00","tags":["ADHD","Mental","Health","Productivity"],"cssclasses":"","socialImage":"xx_system/attachments/hacking-adhd-cover.webp"}
+title: "Hacking ADHD: Strategies for the Modern Developer"
+created: 2025-07-10T11:22:20+02:00
+updated: 2025-07-10T20:32:09+02:00
+published: true
+aliases:
 ---

+> [!info]
+>
-_This article was initially published on [Ledger blog](https://www.ledger.com/blog/hacking-adhd-strategies-for-the-modern-developer), on November 14th, 2023._
+> This article was initially published on [Ledger blog](https://www.ledger.com/blog/hacking-adhd-strategies-for-the-modern-developer), on November 14th, 2023.

 ![[xx_system/attachments/hacking-adhd-cover.webp]]

 ## Introduction
-After struggling a lot with my mental health (anxiety, depressive condition) for several years,
-    I was diagnosed with Attention-Deficit/Hyperactivity Disorder, commonly known as ADHD, at the age of 44.
+After struggling a lot with my mental health (anxiety, depressive condition) for several years, I was diagnosed with Attention-Deficit/Hyperactivity Disorder, commonly known as ADHD, at the age of 44.
 This diagnosis shocked me a lot: I wasn’t a wild child, in fact, I was even a good pupil.
 With the help of my therapist, I was able to understand that ADHD can take multiple forms and that it can go undiagnosed until adulthood.
 Since then, I’ve been trying many technics to overcome it and make the best of it in my professional life.
 This article sums up what I learned so far.

 ## What is ADHD?

+> [!warning] Disclaimer
+>
-_Disclaimer: I’m not a psychiatrist nor a neurologist, so this description is surely incomplete_
+> I’m not a psychiatrist nor a neurologist, so this description is surely incomplete

 ADHD is a neurodevelopmental disorder that affects both children and adults.
-According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5),
-    ADHD is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ADHD is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.

 ADHD manifests differently in individuals: